harta55/EnTAP/docs/source/basic_usage.rst

 Run
 -------------
 The run stage of *enTAP* is the main annotation pipeline.
-After configuration is ran at least once, this can be ran continually without requiring configuration to be ran again.
+After configuration is ran at least once, this can be ran continually without requiring configuration to be ran again (unless more databases will be configured).

 Input Files:
 ^^^^^^^^^^^^